ShanaySharif/week3-project/README.md

 Test:"If a user inputs a 14, it should display a list of values starting with 0 to the user's inputted number, with the number 3 subsituted with the correct phrase.
 code: testGenerateListFunction(14)
-Expected Output:
+Expected Output: 0, Beep!, Boop!, Won't you be my neighbor?, 4, 5, 6, 7, 8, 9, Beep!, Beep!, Boop!, Won't you be my neighbor?, Beep!

-Test: "If a user inputs a 21, it should display list of values starting with 0 to the user's inputted number, with the number 3 subsituted with the correct phrase.
+Test: "If a user inputs a 17, it should display list of values starting with 0 to the user's inputted number, with the number 3 subsituted with the correct phrase.
-code: testGenerateListFunction(21)
+code: testGenerateListFunction(17)
-Expected Output:
+Expected Output: 0, Beep!, Boop!, Won't you be my neighbor?, 4, 5, 6, 7, 8, 9, Beep!, Beep!, Boop!, Won't you be my neighbor?, Beep!, Beep!, Beep!, Beep!